 The going trainGoing Train The going train is a series of gears that transfer power from the mainspring to the escapement.
-It typically includes the third wheel, the center wheel and the escape wheel.
 [Learn More] is a series of gears that transfer power from the mainspringMainspring The mainspring is a spiral-shaped metal spring that stores energy in a mechanical watch movement.
-It is located inside the barrel, a cylindrical container.
-The mainspring is wound by the wearer, either manually or automatically.
+It is located inside the barrel.
+The mainspring is wound, either manually or automatically.
 The mainspring unwinds over time, and the watch will stop running when the mainspring is fully unwound.
 [Learn More] to the escapementEscapement The escapement is a mechanism in a mechanical watch movement that regulates the release of energy from the mainspring and keeps the watch ticking at a steady rate.
-The escapement is made up of two main components: the escape wheel, which is a gear with peculiar teeth, and the pallet, which is a lever that works in conjunction with the escape wheel.
-The escapement is responsible for the ticking sound of the watch, and more importantly it ensures that the watch runs at a consistent rate.
-Every time the escape wheel rotates forward, it locks and unlocks with the pallet, allowing a small amount of energy from the mainspring to be released.
+The escapement is made up of two main components: the escape wheel and the pallet fork.
+The escapement is responsible for the ticking sound of the watch, and it ensures that the watch runs at a consistent rate.
+As the escape wheel rotates forward, it locks and unlocks with the pallet fork, allowing a small amount of energy from the mainspring to be released.
 This causes the balance wheel to oscillate and the watch to 'tick'.
 [Learn More].